Csp-Ai/hybriddancers/README.md

 All data is tied to your logged in Firebase account.
 Mock data is used for class lists and events, but it can be replaced with real backend calls.

+## 🚀 AI Ops Dashboard

+This dashboard is secured through Firebase Authentication and only renders for approved admin emails.

+`ai-ops-dashboard.html` provides an admin-only overview of the entire project health and business metrics.
+After Firebase auth verifies an admin email, it summarizes code stats, test coverage and deployment status, displays KPIs (bookings, revenue, signups, issues) with charts, and surfaces AI-driven insights with suggested Copilot prompts.
+A secure append-only log book records every admin action.
+Use it as the central operations hub.